 Sexual assault is any form of sexual touching or the threat of sexual touching without the individual’s consent.
 Sexual assault is a crime and never the fault of the survivor.

 UBC Policy 131 – Sexual Assault and Other Sexual Misconduct comes into effect May 18, 2017.
-With the introduction of this policy, UBC is establishing a Sexual Violence Prevention and Response Office on each campus, which will be a single point of contact and liaison for UBC students, faculty and staff who have experienced sexual assault or any other form of sexual misconduct.
+With the introduction of this policy, UBC is establishing a Sexual Violence Prevention and Response Office on each campus, which will be a single point of contact and liaison for UBC students, faculty and staff who have experienced sexual assault, sexual harassment, or any other form of sexual violence/misconduct.
 These Offices will provide a broad range of individualized support, from coordinating accommodations and responding to immediate needs, making referrals to counselling services to providing clarity on options and processes for formalizing complaints into reports for investigation.

 Until the Sexual Violence Prevention and Response Office is fully operational at the Vancouver Campus later this year, the duties of this office are being carried out by Jennifer Hollinshead and the team of Registered Clinical Counsellors at Peak Resilience.
 Jennifer is a Registered Clinical Counsellor who has worked as a sexual assault counsellor at UBC, and has experience working with SASC and University RCMP.